 Note that many sources online will tell you BS stands for Battery Sealed, but that is inaccurate.
 Yuasa batteries have provided the above definitions.

-If the battery reference code ends with a number, it tells you that the battery has a unique terminal style.
+If the battery reference code ends with a number, it tells you the battery has a unique terminal style.
 ATV and Powersports batteries come in 14 different terminal styles.
-It’s essential to get the right style that hooks up correctly with your bike’s connectors.
+Getting the right style that hooks up correctly with your bike’s connectors is essential.

 The nominal voltage tells you if you have a 6V, 12V, or 24V battery.
-It does not reflect the exact battery voltage, as it may vary slightly.
+It does not reflect the exact battery voltage, which may vary slightly.
 A healthy 12V battery is typically 12.6V or higher under no load.

 The N tells you it’s a conventional lead-acid battery.

-The letters YB tells you it’s an high performance conventional battery.
+The letters YB tells you it’s a high-performance conventional battery.

 The Battery Ah rating of a battery is typically labeled in a format like this: 18.9 Ah (20HR)